ankitsrivastava637/ByteGenie/Readme.md

 4. **Customizing Prompts**: Improved the customization of prompts to better handle various types of queries.
 5. **Adding Memory to the Chatbot**: Integrated a memory module to enable the chatbot to handle follow-up questions related to the database context.

+## Benefits of this arhcitecture :

-These steps enhanced the overall performance and accuracy of the AI-powered SQL query generation, making the chatbot more effective and efficient.
-It also takes care that if there are high number of tables then prompt is optimized select only relevant table and schema for question answering.
+1. These steps enhanced the overall performance and accuracy of the AI-powered SQL query generation, making the chatbot more effective and efficient.
+2. It also takes care that if there are high number of tables in the database.
+3. The prompt is optimized select only relevant table and schema for question answering.
 This thereby improves speed and reduces cost of calling LLM.
+4. The project also includes query analyzer, which would eventually help in future to segment the different type of user query to be routed to existing RAG process or a new GraphRAG process(discussed later in this page) for handling all factual, statistical and complex relational graph based question in much better way.

 ## Future improvements to the chatbot :

 1. Implement fine-tuning of the model to improve the accuracy of the query generation, once more data is available.